nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 ---------------------------------

-In {{I-D.ietf-tokbind-protocol}}, the signature field of the TokenBinding struct is defined to be the signature of the EKM value using the corresponding token binding key.
-This document changes that signature to be over one of two possible exporter values.
+In {{I-D.ietf-tokbind-protocol}}, the signature field of the TokenBinding struct is defined to be the signature of a concatentation that includes the EKM value.
+This document changes that EKM value to be one of two possible values.

 The first exporter value is the output of the 0-RTT exporter defined above, which can be used in any TokenBindingMessage.
 The second is the exporter defined in section 7.3.3 of {{I-D.ietf-tls-tls13}}, which can only be used once the handshake is complete.
 In both cases, the exporter is called with the following input values:

 - Label: The ASCII string “EXPORTER-Token-Binding” with no terminating NUL.